Cray-HPE/docs-csm/operations/image_management/Configure_IMS_to_validate_rpms.md

 # Configure IMS to Validate RPMs

-Configuring IMS to validate the GPG signatures of RPMs during IMS Build operations involves two steps.
+Configuring the Image Management Service (IMS) to validate the GPG signatures of RPMs during IMS Build operations involves the following two steps:

 1. Create and update IMS to use a new Kiwi-NG Image with the Signing Keys embedded.